 The Minister also spoke of integrating local services - bringing together resources, budgets, skills and ideas to address multiple challenges.
 He said developing more focused integrated local services can unlock the potential of communities and frontline workers to design and deliver a genuinely joined up approach to multiple challenges.

-- Making it easier to set up and run a charity, social enterprise or voluntary organisation.
-Working straight away to identify and reduce unnecessary red tape.
+- making it easier to set up and run a charity, social enterprise or voluntary organisation

 My commitment to you is that we are not looking to hand over our social problems to you and walk away, but to play our part in a broad partnership for change.
 Partnerships of the sort that the sector is already expert in building, bringing businesses, communities, donors and investors together to make a real change, and put power back in the hands of those who understand local problems and have the biggest stake in overcoming them.